ibexa/documentation-developer/docs/release_notes/ez_platform_v2.5.md

 - Preferred language of the back office
 - Preferred date format
-- Option to enable or disable a character counter for Rich Text Fields
+- Option to enable or disable a character counter for Rich Text fields

 ![User settings screen with new settings](2.5_user_settings.png)